ChristianSiebke/DReaM-Driver-Reaction-Model/DoxyGen/Function/Markdown/Simulation/Input_Output/Scenario.md

 \section scenario_entities Entities

 The <Entities> tag defines all agents that are present at the start of the simulation at a predefined position.
-These are exactly one ego and an arbitrary number of scenario agents (possibly zero).
+There may be any arbitrary number of Scenario Agents (zero Scenario Agents is valid).
 Each agent is described by a name and a reference to a vehicle profile in the [ProfilesCatalog](\ref io_input_profilescatalog) (Important Note: This deviates from the OpenSCENARIO standard).
-The ego agent has to be named "Ego".
+To specify a Scenario Agent as the Ego Agent, the Agent must be named "Ego".
 Entities can also be grouped into selections.
 The selection called "ScenarioAgents" is special: The SpawnPoint will only spawn scenario agents that are part of this selection.
+The Ego Agent need not be included in the "ScenarioAgents" selection; it will always be spawned.

 Example
 ```xml